-Killing a museum?
-Should RNZ stick with Concert?
+'Killing a museum': Should RNZ stick with Concert?

 COMMENT:

-"Taking concert off FM is like killing a museum."
+"Taking Concert off FM is like killing a museum."

 This was the view recently expressed by a particularly ardent supporter of the station that RNZ has proposed gutting in favour of a youth-themed station.